martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

 does not need to handle any special "return values" during the evaluation of function bodies.
 The evaluation of sequences and function application remains unaffected by return statements.

-However, the evaluator as presented so far will exhibit non-constant space consumption even if the interpreted function should give rise to an iterative process because the evaluation of every call instruction pushes a new frame onto the runtime stack.
-If the call instruction is the last instruction that belongs to the body of the function, we say it is a *tail call".
+Like the previous evaluator, this evaluator as presented so far will exhibit non-constant space consumption even if the interpreted function should give rise to an iterative process.
+The previous evaluator pushed a new thunk on the continuation for each function call, and this evaluator pushes a new frame onto the runtime stack for each function call.
+If the call
+instruction is the last instruction that belongs to the body of the function, we say it is a *tail call*.
 In that case, there is no need for pushing a runtime stack frame.
 Instead the callee function can return to the place that called the function in which the tail call occurred.
 The evaluator can identify tail calls during evaluation using following clause placed in front of the clause